At Stork's Beak we teach the Art of Fencing as presented and interpreted from Historical Treatises, with particular focus upon the German Tradition

 We have members from many varied training backgrounds, all ages and both sexes.
 Fitness is not a barrier to taking part - if you want to get fitter then it'll help and it won't be as boring as going to the gym!

-The School meets from 7:30pm - 9:30pm every Thursday in the Upper Hall of Kirk O'Fields Church (St Ninian's Hall, 140) on the Pleasance.
+The School meets from 7:30pm - 9:30pm every Thursday in the Lower Hall of Kirk O'Fields Centre on Brown Street, or occasionally just round the corner in the upper hall (St Ninian's Hall, 140) on the Pleasance.

-Your first lesson is free and the current cost of classes is £20(£15 for Student members) for 1 month or £7 per session.
+The current cost of classes is £25(£20 for Student members / Concessions) for 1 month or £7 per session.